sarangamsaiindu123/MicrosoftInternshipProject_Indu/README.md

 Welcome to the MicrosoftInternshipProject_Indu wiki!

-Motive of this project is to analyse and mitigate or respond to the cyber threats which we see in wide variety of organizations.
+Synopsis: Motive of this project is to analyse and mitigate or respond to the cyber threats which we see in wide variety of organizations.
 Using Microsoft services like - Microsoft Sentinel, Power BI and Azure Active Directory

+This project allows a security team to monitor and investigate suspicious terminated user sign - in and azure activities using Azure Sentinel and also allows to automate response action using playbooks/logic apps and finally export the data as reports and visualize them in Power BI service.

+Summary:

+The idea of this project is to investigate and automate the security response actions to suspicious azure user activities and user sign-ins using Azure Services like Azure Sentinel, Azure Logic APPS and Power BI.

+I have used Azure Sentinel Service to monitor and Investigate suspicious terminated user sign-ins and activities.
+I made use of a feature called "Watchlist" in Azure Sentinel wherein I have created a watchlist which contains a csv file with list of all the terminated users of an organization.
+This watchlist will be used as a lookup data in the below Analytical rules to generate incidents in Azure Sentinel.

-I have created two use cases as detailed below with the purpose:
+I have created two use cases or Analytical rules to find sign-ins and azure activity done by the terminated users after leaving an organization.

 Use Case 1 : MonitorTerminatedUserLogin and azure activity

+The Analytical rule "MonitorTerminatedUserLogin and azure activity" shows all the azure activities done by the terminated user and triggers an incident in azure sentinel for investigation by the security team

 Description: This analytical rule monitors users from terminated users watchlist and triggers an alert and incident when there is a successful login followed by azure activity for the terminated users from the watchlist.